Schumer: Micron to bring microchip plant to upstate New York - KESQ

 Schumer: Micron to bring microchip plant to upstate New York

-NEW YORK (AP) — Micron, one of the world’s largest microchip manufacturers, is expected to open a semiconductor plant in New York, promising a $100 billion investment and a plant that could bring 50,000 jobs to the state.
+NEW YORK (AP) — Micron, one of the world’s largest microchip manufacturers, is expected to open a semiconductor plant in New York, promising an investment of up to $100 billion and a plant that could bring 50,000 jobs to the state.
 Senate Majority Leader Charles Schumer confirmed the company’s plan to The Associated Press after speaking to its leaders.
 Schumer, a New York Democrat, had pushed Micron’s CEO to consider upstate New York for his company’s factory.
 The announcement comes months after Congress passed the $280 billion CHIPS and Science Act, which set aside $52 billion to bolster the semiconductor industry.
 Companies like Micron manufacture the diminutive chips that power everything from smartphones to computers to automobiles.